TarunNagdeve/GSoC-2021/index.md

 #### Test Output-6
 ![Screenshot (173)](https://user-images.githubusercontent.com/66901757/126773796-43a8f86e-91b9-4a44-8c19-a37372e9598a.png)

-#### Time taken for training the Augmented dataset by MobileNet model is 717.2585 seconds.
+#### Time taken for training the Augmented dataset by MobileNet model is 717.2585 seconds or 11.9543 minutes.
 ![Screenshot (174)](https://user-images.githubusercontent.com/66901757/126774750-e062cdc6-9c9a-4a45-9061-a0d9d363b350.png)

 ### Tasks Accomplished:-